WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Leprechaun 2 (1994)

-rating: **1/2
+Rating: **1/2

-starring: Warwick Davis, Charlie Heath, Shevonne Durkin
+Starring: Warwick Davis, Charlie Heath, Shevonne Durkin

 Bodycount:

-1 male elevated strangling, neck broken
+1 male magically strangled, neck broken

 1 male steamed to death